str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > You can find a node's position by calling the following to check if the key is available: `graph.node[n]['pos']`

 > **Notes**:
+> 1. You can access the weight of an edge using: `graph.get_edge_weight(node_1, node_2)`.
+Not using this method will result in your explored nodes count being higher than it should be.
-> 1. You need to include start and goal in the path.
+> 2. You need to include start and goal in the path.
-> 2. **If your start and goal are the same then just return [].**
+> 3. **If your start and goal are the same then just return [].**
-> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 4. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
-> 4. The above are just to keep your results consistent with our test cases.
+> 5. The above are just to keep your results consistent with our test cases.

 ---
 ### Exercises